wadt2020/wadt2020.github.io/index.md

 * 14.00 Manisha Jain, Alexandre Madeira and Manuel A. Martins: Quotients and reductions in a simple Fuzzy Modal Logic
 * 14.30 Navid Roux and Florian Rabe: Functorial Diagram Operators
 * 15.00 Jan Bergstra and John Tucker: The wheel of rational numbers as an abstract data type
-* 15.30 Filippo Bonchi, Robin Piedeleu, Pawel Sobocinski and Fabio Zanasi: From Linear to Concurrent Algebra: a Diagrammatic Approach (to be confirmed)
+* 15.30 Filippo Bonchi, Robin Piedeleu, Pawel Sobocinski and Fabio Zanasi: From Linear to Concurrent Algebra: a Diagrammatic Approach

 All times are given in British Summer Time (BST)